 Vantiv Overall Rating

 Vantiv (vantiv.com) is the merchant services and credit card processing division of Fifth Third Bank.
 The company is one of the largest payment processors in the United States and is publicly traded on the New York Stock Exchange under “VNTV” as the stock ticker.
 Vantiv entered the merchant services industry in 1991 under the name of Midwest Payment Systems, changed its name to Fifth Third Processing Solutions in 2003 and then again changed its name in 2011 to Vantiv.
-Since its founding, the company has acquired several other credit card processors and ISOs, including ACI Merchant Services, Card Management Corporation (CMC), TNB Card Services and National Processing Company (NPC).
+Since its founding, the company has acquired several other credit card processors and ISOs, including ACI Merchant Services, Card Management Corporation (CMC), TNB Card Services, National Processing Company (NPC), and, most recently, Mercury Payment Systems.
 Vantiv is a direct processor sponsored by Fifth Third Bank.
 The company’s corporate headquarters is located at 8500 Governors Hill Dr., Cincinnati, Ohio 54249, but Vantiv also has offices in Illinois, Indiana, and Texas.